Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 Baylor vs. UCSB Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Based on our computer prediction, UCSB is a good bet to cover the point spread, which currently sits at 10.5.
-The two teams are projected to go under the 143.5 over/under.
+Based on our computer prediction, UCSB projects to cover the 10.5-point spread in its matchup against Baylor.
+The over/under is currently listed at 143.5, and the two teams are projected to come in below that total.

 Baylor vs. UCSB Game Info & Odds